JetBrains/kotlin-web-site/docs/topics/null-safety.md

 or an _NPE_ for short.

-Kotlin explicitly supports nullability as part of its type system, meaning you can explicitly declare which variables or properties are allowed to be null.
+Kotlin explicitly supports nullability as part of its type system, meaning you can explicitly declare which variables or properties are allowed to be `null`.
 Also, when you declare non-null variables, the compiler enforces that these variables cannot hold a `null` value, preventing an NPE.

 Kotlin's null safety ensures safer code by catching potential null-related issues at compile time rather than runtime.
-This feature enhances code robustness, readability, and maintainability by explicitly expressing null values, making the code easier to understand and manage.
+This feature enhances code robustness, readability, and maintainability by explicitly expressing `null` values, making the code easier to understand and manage.

 Thanks to null safety, the only possible causes of an NPE in Kotlin are:

 * An explicit call to `throw NullPointerException()`
 * Usage of the [`!!` operator](#not-null-assertion-operator)
 * Data inconsistency concerning initialization, such as when:
-  * An uninitialized `this` available in a constructor is passed and used somewhere (a "leaking `this`")
+  * An uninitialized `this` available in a constructor is passed and used somewhere ([a "leaking `this`"](https://youtrack.jetbrains.com/issue/KTIJ-9751))
   * A [superclass constructor calls an open member](inheritance.md#derived-class-initialization-order) whose implementation in the derived class uses an uninitialized state
 * Java interoperation: